Gordon College maintains and adheres to a policy of nondiscrimination and education regarding Acquired Immune Deficiency Syndrome (AIDS).

 The College also recognizes that knowingly false accusations may have serious effects on innocent persons.
 Students found to have knowingly made false accusations of bullying will be subject to appropriate disciplinary action, up to and including suspension, or expulsion as set out in the Student Disciplinary Procedures.
 Please note: This is not meant to include allegations that were made in good faith and reasonable belief of their accuracy but which were later determined to be insufficient or unsubstantiated so as to not prompt remedial action, in which the complainant has done nothing improper.
 This provision is meant only to cover allegations which the accuser knows to be false at the time they are made or makes them with reckless disregard for the truth.

 Massachusetts has enacted a law making hazing a crime in Massachusetts.
-Click here to view the full text of the law (PDF).
+View the full text of these laws in the MA General Laws, Part IV, Title I, Chapter 269, Sections 17, 18, and 19.

 The law states that “[whoever] is a principal organizer or participant in the crime of hazing [as defined by the law] shall be punished by a fine of not more than three thousand dollars or by imprisonment in a house of correction for not more than one year or by both such fine and imprisonment.”

-The law also states that “whoever knows that another person is the victim of hazing . . . and is at the scene of such crime shall, to the extent that such person can do so without danger or peril to himself or others, report such crime to an appropriate law enforcement official as soon as reasonably practicable.
-Whoever fails to report such crime shall be punished by a fine of not more than five hundred dollars.”
+The law also states that “whoever knows that another person is the victim of hazing . . . and is at the scene of such crime shall, to the extent that such person can do so without danger or peril to him/herself or others, report such crime to an appropriate law enforcement official as soon as reasonably practicable.
+Whoever fails to report such crime shall be punished by a fine of not more than one thousand dollars.”

 Each student at Gordon College will receive a copy of the Hazing Law.
 Officers of student organizations will be required to distribute copies of the law to all members of their organizations and to acknowledge that such distribution has been made.

 Gordon College has adopted the following disciplinary policy with regard to hazing: Organizers of, or participants in, hazing, as defined under the Massachusetts statute, and whether or not prosecuted under the statute, may be subject to suspension and/or other disciplinary action.
-The College will report to the appropriate public authorities any incidents of hazing that come to its attention.
+The College will report to appropriate law enforcement any incidents of hazing that come to its attention.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-They are:
+To see the full notification of students' rights under FERPA and an explanation of Directory Information, see FERPA & Directory Information in Undergraduate Academic Resources.